Dutch police seize encrypted communication network with 19,000 users

 While Ennetcom and most of its users are in the Netherlands, the bulk of the company’s servers were in Canada.
 Prosecutors said information on the servers in Canada has been copied in cooperation with Toronto police.

-Canada’s Department of Justice said the matter was under investigation and declined further comment.

-De Bruin said the information gathered would be used in the investigation against Manupassa, and potentially in other ongoing criminal investigations.
+De Bruin said the information gathered would be used in the investigation against the company’s owner, and also potentially in other ongoing criminal investigations.

-De Bruin declined to comment on whether and how police would be able to decrypt information kept on the servers.
+He declined comment on whether and how police would be able to decrypt information kept on the servers.

+On Friday Rotterdam judges ordered the company’s owner, 36-year-old Danny Manupassa, held for 14 days while the investigation continues.

 The phones had turned up repeatedly in investigations into drug cases, criminal motorcycle gangs, and gangland killings, prosecutors said.

+A statement published on Ennetcom’s website said that it had been forced to “suspend all operations and services for the time being.”

+“Ennetcom regrets this course of events and insinuations towards Ennetcom.
+It should be clear that Ennetcom stands for freedom of privacy,” the statement said.

-All 19,000 of the network’s users were sent a message on Tuesday notifying them that the system was being investigated by police.
+All 19,000 of the network’s users, not all of whom are in the Netherlands, were sent a message on Tuesday notifying them that the system was being investigated by police.
+(Reporting by Toby Sterling; Editing by Dominic Evans)

-Reporting by Toby Sterling, with additional reporting by Ethan Lou in Toronto; Editing by Dominic Evans and Richard Chang